skredev/reviewificator/README.md

 ## Usage

+1) Write your review (if you want) in the text box

-1) Tick all checkboxes you want
+2) Tick all checkboxes you want

-2) Press the "GENERATE STEAM RATING" button
+3) Press the "GENERATE STEAM RATING" button

-3) Your review gets copied in your clipboard
+4) Your review gets copied in your clipboard
     ```console
     +-\\ Review //-+

+	"Your Review Text" (*optional)

     ♦ GAMEPLAY      →   0/5
     ♦ GRAPHICS      →   0/5